randomnoun/bookcase-ops/ansible/README.md

 ## Certificates

-Since I use a non-standard `.randomnoun` top level domain on my dev machines, I have to create my own certifates using my own certificate authority (CA), rather than using letsencrypt.
+Since I use a non-standard `.randomnoun` top level domain on my dev machines, I have to create my own certificates using my own certificate authority (CA), rather than using letsencrypt.
 If I find an easier way of doing this in future, I'll update this project.

 Setting up the certificates and the various TLS certs are covered in [SETUP-CERTIFICATE.md](../setup/SETUP-CERTIFICATE.md)